alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

         'whitenoise.middleware.WhiteNoiseMiddleware',

-    To serve the files in a compressed and cachable fashion add the following line to `settings.py`.
+    To serve the files so that they can be compressed and cached, add the following line to `settings.py`:

         STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'